janhajk/shopofthings/readme.txt

 ## Credit & Copyright

-Avira WordPress Theme is child theme of Specia WordPress Theme, Copyright 2017 Specia Theme Avira WordPress Theme is distributed under the terms of the GNU GPL
+shopofthings WordPress Theme is child theme of Specia WordPress Theme, Copyright 2017 Specia Theme shopofthings WordPress Theme is distributed under the terms of the GNU GPL

 Images
 =================================================================================================